ELE 3705 Reputation and Corporate Communication

 - Dimensions and contexts of corporate communication

 The course will be based on a combination of lectures, discussion, and cases by guest lectures from the Norwegian private and public sectors.

-As a part of the learning process students are required to make a presentation of a subject assigned by the lecturer where all team members must be present and participate.
-The group members will be assigned by the lecturer.
+As a part of the learning process students will be asked to make a presentation of a subject assigned by the lecturer where all team members must be present and participate.

 No spesific prerequisites required.

 |Grouping (size):||Group/Individual (1-3)|

 |Resit:||Examination when next scheduled course|

 Group work / Assignments